MTH-Eraz/TechZone/README.md

 ---

-## 4️⃣ Run the Application
+### 4️⃣ Run the Project

-1. Move the project folder into:
+Move the project folder to:

 For **XAMPP**